 - The Oregon Community Solar Program offers subscription options if you rent, live in a condo or your roof doesn’t have enough sun exposure.

 - Download our Solar Within Reach fact sheet

 - Read tips on choosing a solar contractor and comparing bids

 The federal residential solar energy tax credit covers 30% of the out-of-pocket cost of a solar or solar + storage system installed by Dec.
 31, 2032.
 It is a dollar-for-dollar reduction of the income tax you owe.
 You must pay taxes to claim the credit.
 Learn more about federal solar tax credits.

 Consult a tax professional to learn how tax credits and rules may apply to you.
 This information does not constitute tax advice and cannot be used to avoid tax penalties.

 No. Energy Trust does not require you to have multiple bids, but we strongly recommend it.
-Fill out an online bid request form and we can connect you with Solar Trade Ally contractors that offer the Solar Within Reach incentive.
+Fill out an online bid request form and we can connect you with solar trade ally contractors that offer the Solar Within Reach incentive.

 Yes.
 If you invest in additional energy-saving improvements, you can receive other Energy Trust incentives.
 Through Savings Within Reach, Energy Trust offers increased incentives for income-qualified customers who make energy-efficiency improvements to their home.
-However, each energy improvement is eligible for only one incentive.

 Your gross annual income is the total amount currently earned annually by all household members before taxes and deductions.
 Income includes all gross wages, tips, rental income, public assistance, social security or pensions, income from self-employment, alimony, or any other sources of income defined by the IRS income tax return.